108 Leonard: Early 20th century

 New York Life occupied the rebuilt edifice for three decades after the expansions were completed, and the structure became known as the "Temple of Humanity".
 In the early 1900s, tenants included law firm Sullivan, Goldsmith & Engel; numbering-machine manufacturer Bates Machine Company; and bank Trust Company of the Republic.
 New York Life bought an adjacent site in 1904, intending to construct a quarters for the company's growing clerical staff.
 Afterward, the company rented out the newly vacated space at 346 Broadway.
 Ten people were hurt in 1911 when an elevator in the building fell down eight stories.
 The next year, the portico in front of the building's Broadway entrance was removed.
 By the late 1910s, the surrounding area had become a hub for fashion and textile companies.
 At the time, four stories in the New York Life Building were devoted exclusively to hosiery and underwear firms.
-The New York Times wrote in 1923 that knitted-goods firms occupied much of the 9th through 11th floors.

-By the 1920s, New York Life was undergoing another period of rapid growth, and the company's operations could no longer fit in the 346 Broadway building.
-As a result, New York Life decided to expand into the upper floors, which were occupied by knitted-goods firms.
-New York Life announced in late 1923 that many of the tenants' leases would expire over the next two years.
-All of the building's knitted-goods tenants decided to leave at the same time, erecting a new building directly across Broadway.
+During the 1920s, New York Life underwent another period of rapid growth, and the company's operations could no longer fit in the 346 Broadway building.
+As a result, New York Life decided to expand into the upper floors, which were occupied by knitted-goods firms; all the knitted-goods tenants decided to relocate across Broadway simultaneously.
 Even this was not enough for New York Life, which in 1924 announced plans to build a skyscraper uptown at 51 Madison Avenue, on the site of Madison Square Garden.
-A one-foot-square piece of masonry fell from the building in 1927, although no one was hurt.
+A one-foot-square piece of masonry fell from 346 Broadway in 1927, although no one was hurt.
 On November 15, 1928, New York Life transferred 75 million documents representing $6.85 billion in policies to the new building.
 An additional $675 million in securities was transported to the new structure, protected by 100 armored cars with machine guns.